VertigoRay/LTEC5240.ray.pillers.us/_posts/2019-05-24-shapes-and-colors.md

 - Game Board
   > *Several randomized game boards are included at the end of this document.
 In order to generate a new board, search for “LTEC 5240” on GameStructor: https://www.gamestructor.com/overview/VertigoRay*
 - Shape Dice
-  > If you don’t have a shape faced dice, use a regular dice and assign the numbers to the shapes as shown:
+  > If you don’t have a shape faced dice, use regular dice and assign the numbers to the shapes as shown:
   > 1. Red
   > 2. Orange
   > 3. Yellow